grantbow/fit/docs/FAQ.md

 Q: What is the code of conduct for this project?
 A: see CODE_OF_CONDUCT.md

+Q: How does the project respond to vulnerability reports?
+A: We will respond asap to any vulnerability reports.
+Since security is handled by the filesystem and revision control systems no reports are expected.

 Q: What is different from [git-bug](https://github.com/michaelmure/git-bug)?
 A: That project stores "Operation"s editing each bug/issue.
 This has advantages but simplicity isn't one.
 The trees are also not readily visible.
 Despite no lock-in of vendors that particular way git is used makes getting the